prodevmentor/blog/_posts/2018-02-04-Cal_new_port_so_good_they_cant_ignore_you.md

 ---
 layout: post
-title:  "Being so good they can't ignore you"
+title:  "Being So Good They Can't Ignore You"
 date:   2018-02-04
 categories: books reviews
 ---

-Today, I just finished the book, "So good they can't ignore you" by Cal Newport.
+Today, I just finished the book, __So Good They Can't Ignore You__ by Cal Newport.
 I listened through Audible and I have to say it's extremely remarkable in terms of how it affects my career thoughts.

 # Following your passion is terrible advice